 The Thrustmaster Warthog is hands-down the best PC joystick you can buy.
-It's beautifully made, looks like it was ripped straight out of an A-10, and comes with an industrial strength that means the only thing left in our post-apocalyptic future will be a bunch of cockroaches trying to figure out how to use these sticks.
+It's beautifully made, looks like it was ripped straight out of an A-10, and comes with an industrial-strength that means the only thing left in our post-apocalyptic future will be a bunch of cockroaches trying to figure out how to use these sticks.

-Sure, it's an expensive unit, but you will know your money's been well-spent as soon as you lift the lid on the packaging and pull the setup out.
+Sure, it's an expensive unit, but you will know your money's been well spent as soon as you lift the lid on the packaging and pull the setup out.
 The stick alone weighs a kilo even before it's been screwed down onto the solid, wide metal base.
 That's something to behold, but the throttle is something else.

 It is one of the finest pieces of PC peripheral engineering I've ever experienced.
-It's casing is entirely made of metal and festooned with buttons.
-And not just buttons either, extra hat switches adorn the throttle itself, one that can be split in two should you need discrete control, and there are a host of toggles and metal flick switches too.
+Its casing is entirely made of metal and festooned with buttons.
+And not just buttons either; extra hat switches adorn the throttle itself, one that can be split in two should you need discrete control, and there are a host of toggles and metal flick switches too.
 I will honestly just sit there idly flipping switches even when the thing's unplugged, so satisfying is the action.

-All that weight means it practically sticks to your desk as you fling your Cobra MkIII around in Elite: Dangerous like a BSG Viper, and if you're so inclined the drill holes are there if you want to make it a permanent addition too.
-It feels great to use in-game too, providing you with all the possible control permutations you could need without ever having to go near your keyboard again.
+All that weight means it practically sticks to your desk as you fling your Cobra MkIII around in Elite: Dangerous like a BSG Viper, and if you're so inclined, the drill holes are there if you want to make it a permanent addition too.
+It feels great to use in-game, too, providing you with all the possible control permutations you could need without ever having to go near your keyboard again.

-An update to the aging X55, the Logitech X56 HOTAS is an improvement on nearly every aspect of the older Saitek design, but it still has many of the same features that made its predecessor great.
-The throttle can be unlocked to provide inputs for left and right engines individually, and the throttle panel also plays host to an entire series of metal switches and knobs that feel absolutely awesome.
+An update to the aging X55, the Logitech X56 HOTAS improves nearly every aspect of the older Saitek design, but it still has many of the same features that made its predecessor great.
+The throttle can be unlocked to provide inputs for left and right engines individually.
+The throttle panel also hosts an entire series of metal switches and knobs that feel absolutely awesome.

 The entire setup for the X56 is deceptively light.
-While it does come with suction cups that can be attached to the base for increased stability, without them I found the stick and throttle far too eager to slip around on my desk.
+While it does come with suction cups that can be attached to the base for increased stability, without them, I found the stick and throttle far too eager to slip around on my desk.
 However, for those inclined to make this indulgence a more permanent part of their setup, the X56 has holes present in its bases to allow you to affix it to nearly any surface with the appropriate hardware.